-If you follow Men’s Fitness (@MensFitnessMag) and/or Muscle and Fitness (@Muscle_and_Fitness) on Instagram, I’m sure you’ve noticed that we’ve been posting a daily workout.
-They are posted in the morning on Men’s Fitness and in the evening on Muscle and Fitness.
-This routine is called, “Today’s Workout.“ That’s the most creative idea ever, right?
+If you followed Men’s Fitness (@MensFitnessMag) and/or Muscle and Fitness (@Muscle_and_Fitness) on Instagram between March 2017 and October 2017, it was a daily (Monday-Friday) workout post in the mornings on Men’s Fitness and in the evenings on Muscle and Fitness.
+This was the HFP-produced “Today’s Workout” series.

 I’ve been getting a lot of questions about it lately such as who it’s for and how it works.
 Well, it’s quite simple…